KedarChandulur/DuoFight/README.md

 # DuoFight
-Not Exactly Duo Fight :P
+Not Exactly Duo Fight :P.
+Single player but play with caution xD